antieva/Hair_Salon/README.md

 * _The program returns the list of hair salon stylists if user click on "All stylists.", or "There are no stylist currently hired." if there are no stylists in the database._

+* _The program saves the information about new stylist collected from the user input in database._

+* _The program returns all details of one hair stylist if user click on that particular stylist._

+* _The program deletes all information about all stylists if user hits the button "Delete All"._

 ## Setup/Installation Requirements